 - Nintendo Switch Lite review

 This year could have been tough for Nintendo, given that Sony and Microsoft are releasing their next-gen PS5 and Xbox Series X consoles.
-But with runaway successes like Animal Crossing: New Horizons somehow drumming up even more sales, and remasterings of classic first and third-party games (such as the newly announced Super Mario 3D All-Stars), it feels like the Switch will quite deservedly be sticking around even when the competition ups its game.
+But with runaway successes like Animal Crossing: New Horizons, remasterings of classic games such as the recently released Super Mario 3D All-Stars, an increasing number of third-party games from developers big and small and completely unique experiences like Nintendo Labo or Mario Kart Live, it feels like the Switch won't be in trouble as Sony and Microsoft transition from one console generation to the next.

 Nintendo Switch: Price and availability